How to: Write Data to a Uniform Grid

 Writing Data to the Entire Grid

-Start with writing data to the entire Uniform Grid.
-The data source is a Data Table component, and a Calculator component runs the logic of writing the Data Table's data to the Uniform Grid.
-Because a Uniform Grid stores data as an array of row objects, it's simple to map table-based data (also an array of row objects) directly to the Uniform Grid.
+Begin by writing data to the entire Uniform Grid component.
+The data source is a Data Table component, and a Calculator component runs the logic to write the Data Table component's data to the Uniform Grid component.
+Because a Uniform Grid component stores data as an array of row objects, it's simple to map table-based data directly to the component.

 Configure the Columns Component

-For organizational purposes, add a Columns component.
-This helps group together the components involved in writing data to the Uniform Grid at various levels.
-The first column contains the components involved in writing to the Uniform Grid at the grid level.
+For organizational purposes, add a Columns component to group the components involved in writing data to the Uniform Grid component at various levels.
+The first column contains the components involved in writing to the Uniform Grid component at the grid level.

 2. In the Property ID field, enter col1.

-3. Under Column Layout, select the icon displaying 3 evenly-spaced columns.
+3. Under Column Layout, select the icon displaying three evenly spaced columns.

 Configure the Data Table Component

-The Data Table is the source of the data the Calculator writes to the grid.
-Note that the Data Table's column headers match the Property IDs of the fields in the Uniform Grid.
-Similarly, every value in the country column matches one of the possible Data Source Values configured in the country Dropdown component.
+The Data Table component is the source of the data that the Calculator component writes to the grid.
+Note that the Data Table component's column headers match the Property IDs of the fields in the Uniform Grid component.
+Similarly, every value in the country column matches one of the possible Data Source Values configured in the country Dropdown component you’ll add later.

-1. Drag and drop a Data Table component onto your canvas.
-Place your Data Table in column 1 of the Columns component.
+1. Drag and drop a Data Table component in column one of the col1 Columns component.

-2. In the Label and Property Name fields, enter dtPeopleGrid.
+2. In the Property ID and Label Text fields, enter dtPeopleGrid.

 3. Complete the data table as follows: